-During fiscal 2010 through fiscal 2012, the Company recorded special charges of approximately \$22.1 million.
-These special charges included: \$21.1 million for severance and fringe benefit costs in accordance with its ongoing benefit plan or statutory requirements at foreign locations for 269 manufacturing, engineering and selling, marketing, general and administrative (SMG&A) employees; \$0.2 million for lease obligation costs for facilities that the Company ceased using during the third quarter of fiscal 2012; \$0.1 million for contract termination costs; \$0.2 million for the write-off of property, plant and equipment; and \$0.5 million related to the impairment of intellectual property.
+During fiscal 2012, the Company recorded special charges of approximately \$8.4 million.
+These special charges included: \$8.0 million for severance and fringe benefit costs in accordance with its ongoing benefit plan or statutory requirements at foreign locations for 95 manufacturing, engineering and selling, marketing, general and administrative (SMG&A) employees; \$0.2 million for lease obligation costs for facilities that the Company ceased using during the third quarter of fiscal 2012; \$0.1 million for contract termination costs; and \$0.2 million for the write-off of property, plant and equipment.
 The Company terminated the employment of all employees associated with these actions.